 Give Day brings out Hornet pride

 In March 2016, many alumni received a mysterious red postcard.
 “Stay tuned, LC Family,” the card said, hinting at the date of April 6.
-Shortly before that date, its significance was revealed: Lynchburg College was holding its first annual Give Day, with a few anonymous donors offering $40,000 of dollars in additional donations if the College secured gifts from 1,000 people in one day.
+Shortly before that date, its significance was revealed: University of Lynchburg was holding its first annual Give Day, with a few anonymous donors offering $40,000 of dollars in additional donations if the College secured gifts from 1,000 people in one day.
 As the day progressed, an additional challenge promised an additional $60,000 if the donor total passed 1,500.

 The day was celebrated with events such as painting a chair to mark progress towards the goal, coaches dancing on Shellenberger to celebrate the Give Day enthusiasm, and John Eccles climbing a tree and threatening to stay there until additional donations came through.

 In the end, more than 1,700 people stepped forward to make gifts to LC, bringing in more than $163,000 to support scholarships, athletics, and other important ventures at the College.